 This is a guest post by Brandy Cross.
-Brandy is a native English freelance writer operating in the Netherlands, where she functions as a technical copywriter for companies ranging from Fortune 500 to startups.
+Brandy is a native English freelance writer operating in the Netherlands, where she functions as a technical copywriter for companies ranging from Fortune 500s to startups.

-A good sales funnel engages with prospects at every stage to deliver real value to the business and the consumer.
+An effective sales funnel engages with prospects at every stage to deliver real value to the business and the consumer.

 For most businesses, assigning goals should be a three-part process:

-Here are some things to look at:
+Here are some things to analyze: